Nespresso vs Keurig. They’re two of the biggest names in the single serve coffee game, and ultimately you may have to choose between them.

 Best Keurig Model: The K575

-- WHAT'S IN THE BOX: 6 K-Cup pods and a water filter handle + 2 filters to help your beverages taste their best.
-K575 coffee maker has five temperature settings to provide even more control over the brewing process with low, low/medium, medium, medium/high, and high
+- The ultimate Keurig coffee maker.
+Includes 6 K-Cup pods and a water filter handle + 2 filters to help your beverages taste their best.

 - LARGE 80oz WATER RESERVOIR: Allows you to brew 10+ cups more before having to refill, saving you time and simplifying your morning routine.
 The water reservoir is removable, making it easy to refill whenever you need to, and on the K575, you can choose from several different nightlight colors to illuminate your kitchen at night.